ethangraham2001/big-data-notes/15-reading-notes.md

 is flagged to the master so that it knows to skip that record.

 ## HBase: The Definitive Guide (Chapter 7)

+We define the various terms that are used to describe MapReduce.

+- **Splits:** the input will be split before being passed to the map task.
+    The `InputFormat` class is responsible for doing this.
+HBase provides tight integration with MapReduce, and we can efficiently split an entire HBase table.
+- **Mapper:** the `Mapper` classes are responsible for processing key-value pairs.
+There are some pre-defined ones that integrate with HBase, for example `IdentityTableMapper`.
+- **Reducer:** reducers receive random keys as input _(shuffled)_.
+- **OutputFormat:** Final stage of a MapReduce job persists the data in various locations.
+HBase exposes `TableOutputFormat` class to write a specific HBase output table.
+- **TableMapReduceUtil:** this is a class that helps set up MapReduce jobs over HBase.

+Hadoop handled block replication automatically since everything is running on top of HDFS.
+Noting that a file will be split up into blocks sitting on HDFS DataNodes, we can choose to run out map tasks on those same nodes for better data locality.
+Because these blocks are replicated, we can even run these map tasks _(on the same block)_ in several different locations.
+Since HBase runs atop HDFS, using MapReduce with HBase provides similar guarantees, albeit more difficult to reason about given how it is hidden behind a layer of abstraction.

+## Apache Hadoop YARN: Yet Another Resource Negotiator

+- **ResourceManager:** tracks resource usage and node liveness, enforces allocation invariants, arbitrates contention among tenants.
+- **ApplicationMaster:** requests resources from the ResourceManager, generates a physical plan, coordinates execution, handles fault tolerance

+The ResouceManager runs on a dedicated machine.
+It will schedule and dynamically allocate **containers** to applications to run on a particular node, which is leases out with a token.
+A container is just a logical bundle of resources, normally expressed in terms of `(RAM, CPU)`.

+Each node has a **NodeManager** which exchanges heartbeats with the ResourceManager, and is responsible for monitoring resource availability, fault reporting, container life cycle management.

+Jobs are submitted to the ResourceManager - if accepted, and once there are sufficient resources available, these are scheduled.
+The ApplicationMaster can spawn the job on a node inside some container.

+Locality preferences are known by the ResourceManager which allows it to intelligently schedule jobs - for example when we want to schedule a MapReduce job close to the data.
+It also maintains a priority queue of jobs, first scheduling jobs with a higher priority.

+Note that the ApplicationMaster itself is running inside of a container on the cluster.
+It should be resilient to failures, as it monitors the life cycle of a job.
+We can implement the ApplicationMaster however we like so long as its communication adheres to the standardized interface that YARN requires.

+The ResourceManager is a single point of failure in YARN.
+It can recover its state on startup by reading from persistent storage _(checkpoint)_.

+If a NodeManager fails, the ResourceManager marks all containers as killed.
+This happens when a hearbeat times out.
+The ApplicationMaster handles the actual application-level fault-tolerance.

+## Dominant Resource Fairness: Fair Allocation of Multiple Resource Types

+**Intuition:** in a multi-resource environment, the allocation of a user should be determined by the user's dominant share, which is the maximum share of something that the user has been allocated.
+DRF seeks to maximize the minimum dominant share.

+**Example:** if a job requires 10% of the total CPU and 30% of the available memory, the dominant resource is memory.
+We treat this job as requiring 30% of a node.
+Our scheduling decisions are based on this, where we try to maximize cluster utilization.

+The resource manager fulfills the following properties

+- **Sharing incentive:** user should be better off sharing than exlusively using their own partition of the cluster.
+- **Strategy-proofness:** user shouldn't benefit from lying about their resource requirements - allocation cannot be improved by lying.
+- **Envy-freeness:** A user should not prefer the allocation of another user.
+- **Pareto efficiency:** It should not be possible to increase the allocation of a user without decreasing the allocation of at least one other user.
+- **Single resource fairness:** For a single resource, solution should be to reduce max-min fairness
+- **Bottleneck fairness:** if there is one resource that is percent-wise demanded most by every user, then the solution should be to reduce to max-min fairness for that resource
+- **Population monotonicity:** When a user leaves the system and relenquishes their resources, none of the allocations of the remaining users should decrease.
+- **Resource monotonicity:** if more resources are added to the system, none of the allocations of the existing users should decrease.

+## Resilient Distributed Datasets

+MapReduce lacks abstractions for leveraging distributed memory - the only way to reuse data is to persist it in between computations.
+But data reuse data is important - want a computation graph, A DAG.

+**RDD:** read-only partitioned collection of records that can only be created through deterministic computation.
+We call these _transformations_, and we materialize through _actions_.
+These are much coarser-grained than DSM which allows reads / writes to individual memory addresses.
+This allows for efficient fault tolerance, and straggler mitigation.

+RDDs are not suited for applications that make asynchronous fine-grained updates to shared state.
+They are for efficent bulk transformations.

+The Spark programming interface is all transformations and actions on RDDs.
+Workers do the computation - they are long-lived processes that can store partitions in RAM across operations.

+- `partitions()`: return a list of partition objects
+- `preferredLocations(p)`: list nodes where partition `p` can be accessed faster due to data locality.
+- `dependencies()`: return a list of dependencies
+- `iterator(p, parentIters)`: compute the elements of partition `p` given iterators for its parent partitions.
+- `partitioner()`: return metadata specifiying whether the RDD is hash/range partitioned

+We define **narrow** and **wide** dependencies.
+Narrow dependencies are used by at most one partition of the child RDD, and wide dependencies are such that multiple child RDDs may depend on it.
+Narrow dependencies preserve locality, and are very efficient to chain together.

+Narrow dependencies allow for pipelines execution on one cluster node, and handling node failures are more efficient as only the lost parent partitions need to be recomputed which can be done on different nodes.
+The lineage graph of a wide dependency may mean that a lost partition requires all of the dependencies to be recomputed on a node failure.

+## Spark SQL: Relational Data Processing in Spark

+The Spark API is functional by design.
+We provide an interface that mixes relational and procedural - this is the Spark DataFrame API, and its optimizer Catalyst.

+The **DataFrame API** models a distributed collection of rows with the same schema.
+Logically just a relational table, but we do support nesting here.
+Operations are _lazy_ like RDDs in general, and only computed when an action is triggered.

+We have a DSL for dataframe operations.
+User-defined functions can be registered in SparkSQL, and are inlined.

+The **Catalyst** optimizer, based largely on trees and rules to manipulate them.

+Schema inference is added, as well as integration with ML libraries allowing us to build ML pipelines.